 There are also a couple of other changes from the original model.
 There’s a new friction control on the ball head, which lets you control how much resistance the head has when you move it.
 As a photographer, I haven’t found I use this too much, but I have a feeling that video users will love this addition.

 Last (but not least!), the feet on the tripod have changed away from metal spikes with rubber ends, to angled rubber feet (you can still buy spiked feet if you prefer).
 Again, I find this helps with packing as spiked feet can catch on bags or clothing, so this is a good upgrade for me.

 Of course, not everyone wants to spend that much on a tripod.
-The entry level VEO 2 204AB sits at $109, meaning Vanguard really does offer something for every price point.
-Plus you can use the exclusive Finding the Universe discount code for 20% off everything in the Vanguard US store – just use code FindingTheUniverse at checkout.
+At launch the entry level VEO 2 204AB tripod was priced at $109, and since then a number of other value options have launched, meaning Vanguard really does offer something for every price point.

 And the bags?